 Metabolic Rate

 The rate of a person’s metabolism can affect how long it takes to pass through a person’s system.
+Older age, poor health, and hypometabolic conditions may cause a longer detection time for gabapentin in urine.

 Getting Gabapentin Out Of Your System

+People who are physically dependent on gabapentin may have a difficult time stopping their gabapentin use on their own.
 If you’ve been taking gabapentin for more than a few weeks, talk to your doctor before trying to reduce your dose or stop taking gabapentin.

 Stopping gabapentin all at once may trigger withdrawal symptoms, such as anxiety, pain, sweating, nausea, and difficulty sleeping.

-Finding Treatment For Gabapentin Abuse And Addiction
+Finding Treatment For Gabapentin Misuse

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.